-33 Mr. Gagnon stated that could be.
+Mr. Gagnon stated that could be.
 He pointed out this has no direct relationship to an agricultural use so it is a non-conforming use that is creating noises or situations in a neighborhood.
-34 35

-- Mike Malzone, 8 E. Chamberlain Road 36 - 37
+Mike Malzone, 8 E. Chamberlain Road

-38 Stated he has had noise issues, and has been before the Council begging for help.
+Stated he has had noise issues, and has been before the Council begging for help.
 He has been to the Planning Board at the initial planning stages to beg for help.
-He has been to the Zoning Board and 39 volunteer on a committee should one be formed.
-He stated there to be no place for residents to go to 41 address what is a serious problem.
-He pleaded with the Council to speak with the Town Manager to see 42
+He has been to the Zoning Board and Community Development.
+Nobody can help you in the Town if there is a noise problem.
+He offered to volunteer on a committee should one be formed.
+He stated there to be no place for residents to go to address what is a serious problem.
+He pleaded with the Council to speak with the Town Manager to see if some type of generic noise ordinance could be brought forward.